choldawa/curiotower_CogSci2021/README.md

 _Where can I find things?_

 The repo is divided into three main sections:
-1. `stimuli` where you can find scripts for generating or viewing the stimuli from the two experiments ``curiotower_CogSci2021/stimuli/``
+1. ``/stimuli/`` where you can find scripts for generating or viewing the stimuli from the two experiments
-2. `experiments` where you can find code used for running the two web-based rating tasks ``curiotower_CogSci2021/experiments/``
+2. `/experiments/` where you can find code used for running the two web-based rating tasks
-3. `analysis` where you can find our scripts for analysis and results.
+3. `/analysis/` where you can find our scripts for analysis and results.
-``curiotower_CogSci2021/analysis/``

 There are also two additional directories: `models` and `utils` which provide auxiliary support.
 We'll expand on each of these sections below: